MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The sorted range must each be arranged as a precondition to the application of the `binary_search` algorithm in accordance with the same ordering as is to be used by the algorithm to sort the combined ranges.

-The source ranges are not modified by `binary_search`.
+The source ranges aren't modified by `binary_search`.

-The value types of the forward iterators need to be less-than comparable to be ordered, so that, given two elements, it may be determined either that they are equivalent (in the sense that neither is less than the other) or that one is less than the other.
-This results in an ordering between the nonequivalent elements
+The value types of the input iterators must be less-than comparable to be ordered.
+That is, given two elements, you can determine either that one is less than the other, or that they're equivalent.
+(Here, equivalent means that neither is less than the other.)
+This comparison results in an ordering between the nonequivalent elements.

 The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last` - `first`).